Five Tips to Get Your Estate Plan In Order Now

-We're almost halfway through the year.
-Is your estate in order?
+We're more than halfway through the year.
+Do you know how your estate plan is?
 If not, here are some tips to get it done in 2025.

 Estate planning is a must for most Americans, yet it often falls on the need-to-do but never-get-around-to list.

-As it stands, 55% of Americans don’t have any estate documents and only 31% have a basic will, according to a recent survey by estate planning firm Trust & Will.
+As it stands, 55% of Americans don’t have any estate documents, and only 31% have a basic will, according to a recent survey by estate planning firm Trust & Will.
 That’s worse than the 46% who had a will back in 2021 when Gallup surveyed American adults.

-Sign up for Kiplinger’s Free E-Newsletters
+Sign up for Kiplinger’s Free Newsletters

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.